MohamedWElteir/grades-checker/README.md

 *Your current CGPA*: 'your_current_cgpa'
 ```

-- The API will regularly check the grades every **9 minutes**, and that was achieved by using cron-jobs, and if any grades had been revealed, it will send a message via SMS to the user with the revealed grades and the current CGPA.
+The API will regularly check the grades every **9 minutes**, and that was achieved by using cron-jobs, and if any grades had been revealed, it will send a message via SMS to the user with the revealed grades and the current CGPA.
 The message will look like this:

 ![notification message](/assets/grades_notification.jpg)
+*Notification sent as an SMS message.*

 **Sometimes, you would get a response like this:**